 Applying online for admission to Saarland University

-If you want to join a restricted-entry degree programme that is managed as part of the local admissions scheme, you will need to apply directly to Saarland University for admission using the online application form.
-You must follow this procedure regardless of whether you are applying to join the first semester of a degree programme or you are applying for higher-level entry.
-Please note that you will not normally be permitted to apply to join a programme in the first semester if you are already studying the same subject at another university in Germany.
-The online admission application form allows you to choose two programmes of study that are of equal priority and that will be processed as such.
+If you want to join a restricted-entry degree programme that is managed as part of the local admissions scheme, you will need to apply directly to Saarland University for admission using the SIM portals.
+The SIM portals allow you to choose two programmes of study that are of equal priority and that will be processed as such.
+You will not normally be permitted to apply to join a programme in the first semester if you are already studying the same subject at another university in Germany.

 Admission application periods

-The date of your application will be the date on which your admission application form and all required documents are received by Saarland University (upload date).
+The date of your application will be the date on which your admission application form and all required documents have been completely uploaded in the SIM portals.
 Please refer to the key dates for admission applications and enrolment.

 Admission and enrolment